Road Games (film): Plot

 Grizard puts Jack and Véronique in separate bedrooms.
 Jack finds photographs of a boy and girl in his room, but Grizard tells Jack they have no children.
 Before Jack goes to bed, Mary advises him to lock his door, which he does.
-That night, Véronique enters his bedroom, and they have sex.
+That night, Véronique somehow enters his bedroom, and they have sex.
 Jack invites her to come to England with him, and she excitedly accepts.
-When he wakes, she is nowhere to be found.
-Grizard says she has left and produces a note.
+When he wakes up the next morning, she is nowhere to be found.
+Grizard says she has left.
+He gives Jack a note written by Véronique.
 Although Jack is suspicious, Grizard insists he immediately leave the house.
-As he leaves, Jack realises the handwriting on the note is not Véronique's.
+As he leaves, Jack realizes the handwriting on the note is not Véronique's.
 Before he can do anything else, he is drugged and kidnapped by Grizard's handyman, Delacroix.
-Delacroix says Jack must have annoyed Grizard a great deal, and, in French, variously threatens and mocks Jack; Jack says he does not understand and begs to be let go.
-Delacroix ties up Jack and puts him in his truck, but, before Delaxcroix can drive off, Jack escapes.
-Delacroix says to himself that Jack is in even worse trouble now that he has escaped.
+Delacroix says Jack must have annoyed Grizard a great deal, and, in French, threatens and mocks Jack.
+Delacroix forces Jack to drink his homemade soup.
+Delacroix ties Jack up and puts him in the tailgate of his truck, but, before Delacroix can drive off, Jack escapes.

 Jack returns to Grizard's house, where he finds Véronique tied up.
 After freeing her, he arms himself with a shotgun.
-Jack and Véronique escape the house in a stolen car, pursued by Grizard and Mary, who have returned home.
-After a car chase in which their car flips, Jack and Véronique flee on foot.
+Jack and Véronique escape the house in a stolen car; they're pursued by Grizard and Mary.
+After their car flips, Jack and Véronique flee on foot.

-They encounter Delacroix, who, after a scuffle, accidentally impales himself on a farm tool.
-While Jack is not looking, Véronique kills Delacroix with a knife.
-Grizard and Mary find her and he has a vision of Véronique was a child, revealing her as their daughter.
-She claims then, as she does now, that she did not murder anyone and the death was accidental.
-In French, Mary and Grizard, revealed to be Véronique's parents, plead with her to return home and stop killing people, saying they cannot cover for her any more.
+They encounter Delacroix, who, after a scuffle, accidentally impales himself.
+After Jack falls unconscious due to his injuries, Véronique stabs Delacroix to death.
+Grizard and Mary find Véronique and Grizard has a vision of Véronique was a child, revealing her as his daughter.

+After stuffing Delacroix into their trunk, Mary and Grizard plead with Véronique to return home and stop killing, saying they cannot cover for her anymore.
 Véronique refuses.

-Before Mary can tell Jack the truth in English, Véronique knocks Mary unconscious with the shotgun and gags Grizard.
+Moments later, Jack approaches the car with the shotgun.
+He orders the Mary and Grizard to get out of the car.
+They comply.
+Véronique ties them up.
+Mary and Grizard try to explain to Jack that they were just trying to protect him, but Véronique knocks Mary unconscious with the shotgun and gags Grizard.

 As Véronique and Jack drive off together, Véronique checks to make sure she has Delacroix's knife.

-After the credits, Mary wakes up and cries at losing her daughter and Grizard despairs while gagged.
+Meanwhile, Mary wakes up in the field and cries about losing her daughter.